 Further expansion occurred in 1995, when BLBAHDB, Inc. added a pediatric dental clinic and oral health services in Bayou La Batre.
-Today, those services are provided for south Mobile county in partnership with Franklin Dental at the Bayou La Batre division.
+Today, those services are provided for south Mobile county through the Southwest Mobile Health Center at in Mobile, Alabama.

 Upon opening, MMC had one provider and a five person support staff.
 Now, we are the largest FQHC in south Mobile County with 17 providers and a 90 person staff.
 SWAHS has two providers and as five person support staff.

 Today, BLBAHDB, Inc. is the governing board for both facilities.